 Another scriptural type of the latter-rain revival is that of Obadiah hiding the one hundred prophets in the cave, in two groups of fifty each.

-For it was so, when Jezebel cut off the prophets of the Lord, that Obadiah took an hundred prophets, and hid them by fifty in a cave, and fed them with bread and water.)
+For so it was, while Jezebel massacred the prophets of the LORD, that Obadiah had taken one hundred prophets and hidden them, fifty to a cave, and had fed them with bread and water.)
 (I Kings 18:4)

 The type of Obadiah and the hundred prophets suggests after the latter-rain witness has been given, the Lord’s prophets will be nurtured in the wilderness during the second half of Daniel’s seventieth week.

-And when they shall have finished their testimony, the beast that ascendeth out of the bottomless pit shall make war against them, and shall overcome them, and kill them.
+When they finish their testimony, the beast that ascends out of the bottomless pit will make war against them, overcome them, and kill them.
 (Revelation 11:7)